 Crash Landing On You

-Crash Landing on You is the least violent suggestion here.
-In this romance/action series, we are transported to North Korea after South Korean business woman Yoon Se-ri gets stranded across the border due to a paragliding accident.
-North Korea is a strict country, and when an outsider literally crash lands, things do not go down well.
+Crash Landing on You is the least gory suggestion here.
+In this romance/action series, we are transported to North Korea after South Korean businesswoman Yoon Se-ri gets stranded across the border due to a paragliding accident.
+North Korea is a strict country, and when an outsider literally crash lands into it, things do not go down well.

 We have only scratched the surface of Netflix’s international offerings, if you’re looking for more suggestions, make sure you check out the best Netflix shows out now.